-10. In one way, it is possible to criticize the Khanna and Zinky paper as an example of a bad scientific experiment.
+At the same time, it is possible to criticize the paper as an example of a bad scientific experiment.
 In a well designed experiment, one carefully varies one variable while keeping other variables fixed and measures the results of the changes.
 In their work, however, Khanna and Zinky modified many aspects of the existing routing mechanisms and evaluated the net effect of all the changes.
-Briefly list the major changes they made.
-Which (if any) of these changes could have been made independently of the others?
+For this analysis, I would like you to identify the potentially independent changes they made.
+That is, I would like you to give a brief list of changes to the routing process they proposed that each could have been made independently of the other changes they proposed.
+Continuing to follow the mantra of being "scientific", for each of the independent changes you identify I would like you to state your hypothesis of how you think network behavior might be impacted if this change were made independent of the other changes proposed in the paper.
+For example, one change might reduce the amount of traffic required to distribute routing updates without improving the actual routing of data packets while another might actually improve both aspects of routing.
+Briefly justify each of your hypotheses.